-Class is held in a group setting with multiple dogs; therefore, it is necessary for care givers to monitor their own animal's behavior.
+As we are in a group setting with multiple dogs, it is necessary for care givers to monitor their animal's behavior.
 In the event a dog is in her heat cycle, please ask the participant to refrain from bringing her to the class.
-An intact male dog is required to be handled by their care giver.
+Occasionally, there are intact male dogs that are required to be handled by the care giver.